[Hong Kong] How Japanese people can open an HSBC account [Memo]

 ① Basic preparations

-○ Language skills to communicate in English, Chinese, or Cantonese
+○ Ability to communicate in English, Chinese, or Cantonese

 ○ Original passport

-○ Original or digital copy of tax payment certificate from Japan or China
+○ Original or digital tax certificate from Japan or China

-○ Smartphone with data communication capability in Hong Kong (SMS and email authentication is required when opening an account)
+○ Smartphone with data connectivity in Hong Kong (SMS and email verification is required when opening an account)

-○ Installation of the "HSBC HK Mobile Banking" app, which is required immediately after opening an account
+○ Installation of the "HSBC HK Mobile Banking" app, which will be needed immediately after opening an account

-* Download it in advance from the App Store or Google Play, etc.
+(download in advance from the App Store or Google Play)

-○ Deposit fee for first ATM deposit (100 HKD banknote)
+○ Deposit fee for the first ATM deposit (100 HKD banknote)

 ② Supplementary preparations (if any)

-○ Original or data of the employment contract (labor contract) with the company the person belongs to
+○ Original or digital copy of the employment contract (labor contract) with the company to which the individual belongs

-○ Original or data of the company registration information the person belongs to
+○ Original or digital copy of the company registration information to which the individual belongs

-*A certified copy of the company registry in Japan, or a business license in China
+*Certified copy of the company register in Japan, or business license in China

-○ Original or data of the lease agreement for the home the person resides in
+○ Original or digital copy of the lease agreement for the home where the individual resides

-○ Original or data of the utility usage history for the home the person resides in
+○ Original or digital copy of the utility usage history for the home where the individual resides

-○ Original copy of Japanese My Number card or driver's license
+○ Original Japanese My Number Card or driver's license

-*Only for Japanese nationals living in mainland China
+*Only for Japanese nationals residing in mainland China

 ③ Make a reservation to visit an HSBC branch (required)